Shakthi Leelai

 Shakthi Leelai is a 1972 Indian Tamil-language Hindu mythological film directed by T. R. Ramanna and written by Thuraiyur K. Moorthi.
 The film stars B. Saroja Devi, Gemini Ganeshan, Jayalalithaa, K. B. Sundarambal and K. R. Vijaya.
 It is noted for being the last multi-starrer mythological film.
 The music was provided by T. K. Ramamoorthy.
-It was a successful film on its release.
+It was successful at the box office.

 Soundtrack

 The music was composed by T. K. Ramamoorthy and lyrics were written by Kannadasan.